grempe/sharkey/README.md

 #### Security Tip

-For additional security when generating a new keypair, you can hide the `seed` and/or the `secretKey` values from the output with the `--no-display-seed` and `--no-display-secret-key` flags.
-This means that even you won't know the `seed` value used to re-create the keypair without combining `shares`, and you won't know the `privateKey` needed to decrypt data encrypted to the `publicKey` of that keypair.
+For maximum security when generating a new keypair, you can hide the `seed` and/or the `secretKey` values from the output with the `--no-display-seed` and `--no-display-secret-key` flags.
+This means that even you won't know the `seed` value used to re-create the keypair without combining the generated `shares`, and you won't know the `privateKey` needed to decrypt data encrypted to the `publicKey` of that keypair.

 If you don't know the `seed` and the `privateKey`, and you give away all physical copies of the `shares`, the only way to recover the keys is to convince enough of the shareholders to give them back to you.
+This is like a lockbox that you can put items into, but it can only be opened by the trusted group.

 ```sh
 sharkey generate -t 3 -s 5